relution-io/relution-setup/README.md

 ## Supported platforms

-Relution is available on both Linux and Windows platforms.
-We recommend the use of Linux.
+We recommend the use of Linux in combination with docker.

 ### Linux